jhpyle/docassemble/_docs/interviews.md

 # <a name="howstored"></a>How answers are stored

-When a user starts a new interview, a new "variable store" is created.
-A variable store is a [Python dictionary] containing the names of the variables that get defined during the course of the interview, such as `favorite_animal` in the example interview above.
-The variable store is saved in **docassemble**'s database.
+When a user starts a new interview session, a new "variable store" or set of "interview answers" is created.
+The interview answers are stored in a [Python dictionary] containing the names of the variables that get defined during the course of the interview, such as `favorite_animal` in the example interview above.
+This dictionary is saved in **docassemble**'s database.

+Because this [Python dictionary] can contain data structures and complicated [Python objects], before it can be saved in a database, it needs to "frozen" into a form that can be stored in a database and then "thawed" later.
+The method that **docassemble** uses to "freeze" and "thaw" the interview answers is [Python]'s [pickle] method.

-**docassemble** keeps a copy of the variable store for every step of the interview.
-If the user presses the **docassemble** back button (not the browser back button), **docassemble** will restore the variable store to the next earliest version.
+**docassemble** keeps a snapshot of the interview answers for every step of the session.
+If the user presses the back button, **docassemble** will restore the variable store to the next earliest version.
+This has the effect of an "undo," and there is no "redo" button.

+Since the back button performs a permanent "undo," you should not encourage your end users to click the "Back" button as a means of changing past answers.
+Instead, you should provide [review screens] where users can quickly find the answer they want to change, and change it without losing their work.

+Since the interview answers are stored in a [Python] data structure that can contain [Python objects], you have a great deal of flexibility in how you can structure the information you collect.
+This also means that the interview answers cannot easily be reduced to a spreadsheet the way that the results of a [Google Form] can be.
+If you want to be able to store a session's interview answers in a spreadsheet form, you can write [Python] code to do so.
+There are also some helpful [Objects] and [Functions] that you can use, such as the [`DAStore`] object and the [`write_record()`] function.

 # <a name="comingback"></a>Leaving an interview and coming back